Evidence of Benefits

 Ability to laugh without a reason

-Below are the annual charts over a period of 3 years, showing very similar trends for ‘Before’ and ‘After’ the sessions:
+Below are the annual charts, showing very similar trends for ‘Before’ and ‘After’ the sessions:

 2019